 All poster presenters will be given the opportunity to present their work in short talks at Lightning Talk Session.
 Therefore, at least one of the authors must be registered at the conference.

 - March 24, 2023 Poster Abstract Submission (Web site)

 - March 27, 2023

 Speaker of the best poster of COOL Chips, IEEE Symposium on Low-Power and High-Speed Chips, will be awarded as the “Best Poster Award of COOL Chips.”

 (Ryusuke Egawa, Yasutaka Wada, Ryohei Kobayashi, Ryuichi Sakamoto and Koji Hashimoto)

 We would like to select the best poster award from the poster presentations presented during the Lightning Talk session and actively engaged in interactive discussions.

 Award winner is selected based on voting of the attendees, and the Award Committee will finalize the Award winner.

 Award winner will be announced on the website at the closing of COOL Chips Symposium.
 The Best Award winner will receive the award prize of 30,000 JP Yen.
 Award winner should remain until the Awarding ceremony to receive the Award, otherwise Award will be canceled.

-Sponsored by the Technical Committees on Microprocessors and Microcomputers and Computer Architecture of the IEEE Computer Society.
+Sponsored by the Technical Committees on Microprocessors and Microcomputers and Computer Architecture of the IEEE Computer Society (Approval pending).
 In cooperation with the IEICE Electronics Society and IPSJ.